smack-sh/smack-sh-outdated/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom License please read the license fo information

 ## 🙏 Acknowledgements